ibm-cloud-docs/speech-to-text/audio-formats.md

 Table 1 provides a summary of the audio formats that the service supports.

 -   *Audio format and compression* identifies each format and indicates its supported compression.
-You can send a maximum of 100 MB of audio to the service with a single request.
+You can send a maximum of 100 MB of audio to the service with a single synchronous HTTP or WebSocket request.
 By using a format that supports compression, you can reduce the size of your audio to maximize the amount of data that you can pass to the service.
 For more information, see [Data limits and compression](#limits).
 -   *Content-type specification* indicates whether you must use the `Content-Type` header or equivalent parameter to specify the format (MIME type) of the audio that you send to the service.
 You can specify the audio format for any request, but that's not always necessary:
     -   For most formats, the content type is optional.
 You can omit the content type or specify `application/octet-stream` to have the service automatically detect the format.
     -   For others, the content type is required.
 These formats do not provide the information, such as the sampling rate, that the service needs to auto-detect their format.